oneVR/VRWorldToolkit/README.md

 Goes over trough your scene and checks for common issues and makes suggestions what to improve.

-2. Texture Cruncher

-Helps you mass crunch uncrunched textures in your world.

-3. Disable On Build
+2. Disable On Build

 Adds a Tag you can assign to GameObjects you want to disable when the world is uploaded.
 Biggest use case is using this for trigger based occlusion.

-4. Post Processing setup
+3. Post Processing setup

 Automatically import and setup Post Processing